Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 ## Downloading and running built versions

-Check out the release section you can find simple and video recording versions (with/without a launcher).
+Check out the release section you can find simple and video recording versions.
 Choose the one that you want!

 Just simply unpack the 7z archive and launch the "Lode Runner.exe".